 Understanding these types of pain is crucial, as it helps you gauge when to push through and when to pause to prevent injury.

-Healing Bruises from Pole Dancing: Essential Techniques
+Healing and Managing Pole Dance Bruises: Essential Techniques

 Applying Cold Compresses